 The Cliffwalk

-Opened in 2011, the newest addition, Cliffwalk, is not for the faint of heart.
-The Cliffwalk starts with a spiral descending staircase that takes you to a narrow platform below.
+Opened in 2011, the Cliffwalk is not for the faint of heart, and it’s my favorite part of the park.
+It starts with a spiral staircase that drops onto a narrow, cantilevered path clinging to the cliffside.

-Ensure all your valuables are secure because anything dropped cannot be retrieved.
-If using your cell phone to take pictures, use a round-the-neck pouch or a handle.
+Ensure all valuables are secure because anything dropped cannot be retrieved—nor will it survive the drop to the canyon below.
+If using a cell phone for pictures, use a round-the-neck pouch or a handle.

 After the Cliffwalk, the path continues through a beautiful rain forest along the sheer granite cliffs of the Capilano Canyon.
 The views of the canyon below are stunning.